mattermost/docs/source/install/self-managed-changelog.md

  - Insights filters now persist instead of being reset to default when switching to channels and returning back to the Insights view.
  - Code blocks now have better support for language filetype extensions and are a smaller bundle size.
  - A Desktop App prompt is now always shown on first visit to a Mattermost server from an email notification.
- - Search dropdown options now allow focusing with tab.
+ - Search dropdown options now allow focusing by pressing the tab key.
  - Downgraded Bulgarian language support to Beta.

 #### Administration
- - Added a **View Plan** button in plan card at **System Console > License**.
+ - Added a **View Plan** button within the plan card via **System Console > License**.
  - Started tracking the join time of team members and added a new API endpoint to retrieve information about team members who have joined during a given time.
  - Introduced an optional ``shouldRender`` function parameter to ``registerchannelHeaderMenuAction`` plugin function.
 This allows menu items to conditionally render depending on the current state prior to rendering.
  - Plugins can now hide plugin settings based on the server's hosting environment.
- - Customers who are on a 30-day free trial are now notified 3 days before the trial ends.
+ - Customers who are on a 30-day free trial are now notified three days before the trial ends.

 ### Bug Fixes
  - Fixed an issue where muted channels with an at-mention were displayed under the **Unreads** section of the channel switcher.
  - Fixed an issue where starting a trial failed if ``SiteURL`` was not set.
  - Fixed an issue where reading a thread on the mobile app caused a negative mention count to display on the web app.
- - Fixed an issue where the user profile image persisted after user account deletion.
+ - Fixed an issue where the user's profile image persisted after user account deletion.
  - Fixed an issue where exports generated via mmctl without attachments still included the file properties in the post, so they couldn't be imported.
  - Fixed an issue that caused a crash when unread posts were fetched.
  - Fixed an issue where updating a profile image and creating new emojis used multipart uploads when using S3 storage.